Understanding working capital offers

 Online sellers can vary quite dramatically, but there’s one thing that they all share – they all need enough working capital.
-You could be enjoying a very high number of sales each month, but if you don’t manage your working capital well enough, your business might have to fold.
+You could be enjoying a very high number of sales each month, but if you don’t manage your working capital well enough, you might need to fold the business.

-We explain all you need to know about working capital, so that you can keep your cash flow and your business needs on an even footing.
+We will explain everything there is to know about working capital so that you can keep your cash flow and your business needs on an even footing.

 What is working capital?